rwsite/updatepulse-server/integration/docs/generic.md

 # WP Packages Update Server - Generic Updates Integration - Developer documentation
 (Looking for the main documentation page instead?
 [See here](https://github.com/froger-me/wp-packages-update-server/blob/main/README.md))

-API calls can be used by generic client packages to interact with the Anyape Update Server from any language or framework to request updates.
+API calls can be used by generic client packages to interact with the WP Update Server from any language or framework to request updates.
 This document focuses on generic packages - WordPress plugins and themes are supported out of the box, and full integration examples are provided.

 In this document, only 3 types of API calls are described: